circleci/circleci-docs/jekyll/_docs/language-python.md

     - ./my_testing_script.sh
 ```

-We can automatically parallelize both standard python tests run with nose and
+We can automatically parallelize both standard Python tests run with nose and
-django tests.
-However, the mechanisms to collect the tests only see
+Django tests.
+However, the mechanisms to collect the tests only see class-style
-class-style tests, not bare-function nose-style tests.
+tests, not bare-function nose-style tests.

-### Deployment
+## Deployment

 CircleCI has [first-class support for deployment](/docs/configuration/#deployment)
 with Fabric or Paver.
+To set up deployment after green builds, you can add
-To set up deployment after green builds, you can add commands to the deployment section of your `circle.yml`:
+commands to the deployment section of your `circle.yml`:

 ```
 deployment: